migkjy/in2en_v1/README.md

 └───────────────────────────────────────────────────────────────────┘
 ```
 **Description:**
-- Shows details about the academy and a list of its classes.
+- Shows details about the branch and a list of its classes.
-- “Add Class” preselects the current academy for quick creation.
+- “Add Class” preselects the current branch for quick creation.

 ---